ironsheep/P2-vscode-extensions/TASKS-User.md

 We'll add a downloadP2 task and assign command-shift-D to it.
 It will depend upon the compile task which makes it run first and then we download the newly compiled result.

-**TODO-1**: We need to ensure download doesn't proceed if compile fails
+We'll add a flashP2 task and assign command-shift-F to it.
+It will depend upon the compile task which makes it run first and then we download the newly compiled result and write it to FLASH.

-**TODO-2**: We actually need two download tasks: (1) download to RAM, (2) download to FLASH.
+**TODO-1**: We need to ensure download or flash doesn't proceed if compile fails

 #### More Advanced building

-**TODO-3**: We'll also test using the file-watch technoology to automatically compile and download our project files when they are modified.
+**TODO-2**: We'll also test using the file-watch technology to automatically compile and download our project files when they are modified.

 ### Adding the P2 Tasks